ENSwR/simulation/README.md

 produce.

 ### ./src
-The scr directory contains the source code for the simulation.
+The src directory contains the source code for the simulation.

 ### ./results
-The results directory is the output directory for the ".config" files found in [configs](#configs).
+The results directory is the output directory for the ".config" files found in [./configs](#configs).
 It contains '.csv' files, where the raw data from each simulation run gets stored, as well as associated '.seed' files which list a history of seed values for previous runs.